Students' union: China

 In China, the student body is usually referred to as 学生会 (xuéshēng hùi (student union)) or 学生联合会 (xuéshēng liánhé hùi (student league)).

 Membership in different universities has different functions.
 Some universities may give the membership a task of recording the students' attendance and the complex grades.
 Student associations of Chinese universities are mostly under the leadership of Communist Youth League of China, which to a large extent limit its function as an organization purely belonging to students themselves.

 Hong Kong

-All universities in Hong Kong have students' unions.
-Most of these students' unions are members of the Hong Kong Federation of Students.
+All universities in Hong Kong had students' unions until the Hong Kong national security law came into effect in 2020, when the many students' unions were forced to disband under political pressure.
+Most of these students' unions were members of the Hong Kong Federation of Students.
 Many secondary schools also have students' unions or the equivalent.
 Students' unions are called student council and students' association in some secondary schools.
 Students' unions in secondary schools and universities are elected democratically and universally by the student population, and the cabinet winning a simple majority becomes the new students' union of the year.
 Students' union maintain quite a hierarchical structure.